Struct gfx::Slice

 Because the same index can re-appear multiple times, duplicate-vertices can be avoided.
 For instance, if you want to draw a square, you need two triangles, and thus six vertices.
 Because the same index can reappear multiple times, this means we can instead use 4 vertices, and 6 vertex-indices.

 This index-buffer has a few variants.
-See the IndexBuffer
+See the IndexBuffer documentation for a detailed

 description.

-fields say where in the index-buffer to start and stop reading.
+The start and end fields say where in the index-buffer to start and stop reading.

-to the length of the index-buffer, will cause the entire
+Setting start to 0, and end to the length of the index-buffer, will cause the entire

-dictates the index of the first vertex
+index-buffer to be processed.
+The base_vertex dictates the index of the first vertex

 vertex with this index.